 • Applicants need to have completed MacEwan’s PSYC 281 Principles of Behaviour or equivalent, have completed or be currently enrolled in MacEwan's PSYC 385 Applications of Behaviour or equivalent and have completed a minimum of 60 university credits in a degree program.

 Current MacEwan University students enrolled in a program while concurrently completing the BICA courses will be assessed according to their program fees as listed on the MacEwan website for that particular program.

 A limited number of seats are available.
 Therefore, the selection process will be competitive based on your grades, interests and statement of intent.
-For information regarding program, application timelines and to request an Admission Application Form, please contact BICA@macewan.
+For information regarding program and application timelines, please contact BICA@macewan.

 Current MacEwan psychology students who have enrolled or plan to enrol in the Behavioural Interventions Certificate of Achievement (BICA) program will be permitted to use the PABA courses to fulfill the general requirements of the PSYC major and Honours.